Andrew Pettegree: Life and work

 In 2015 The Invention of News won Harvard University's Goldsmith Prize.
 This prize, awarded annually by the Shorenstein Center for Media, Politics and Public Policy at the Kennedy School of Government, honours the book that best fulfils the objective of improving democratic governance through an examination of the intersection between the media, politics and public policy.

 In 2015 Pettegree published a study of Martin Luther's use and mastery of the printed media.
 The Washington Post described this as "a remarkable story, thoroughly researched and clearly told, and one sure to change the way we think about the early Reformation."

+In 2016 Pettegree and Flavia Bruni published Lost Books : Reconstructing the Print World of Pre-Industrial Europe which included essays about "lost books of polyphony in Renaissance Spain, how newspaper advertisements in the Dutch Republic can be used to identify lost works, how the Stationers’ Company Register can be used to reconstruct lost English print, lost broadsheet ordinances in sixteenth-century Cologne, and a consideration of the impact of looting and Nazi book burning on Polish-Lithuanian collections."

 Together with Arthur der Weduwen, in 2019 Pettegree published a book about the publishing industry in the Netherlands in the Dutch Golden Age.

+In 2021 Pettegree and Arthur der Weduwen published The Library.
+A Fragile History, which was reviewed in The Papers of the Bibliographical Society of America and lauded for its bibliographical scholarship, notably "extensive use of auction lists, church library records, and sale catalogs."

+In 2022, on the occasion of his sixty-fifth birthday, Pettegree was honoured with a two-volume festschrift titled Reformation, Religious Culture and Print in Early Modern Europe and edited by Arthur der Weduwen and Malcolm Walsby.

+Pettegree was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to literature.

 Other roles

 Pettegree has held visiting fellowships at All Souls College, Oxford, the Scaliger Institute at Leiden University, Netherlands, and at the Centre for Renaissance and Reformation Research at the University of Toronto.
-He is a former Vice-President of the Royal Historical Society.
+He served as Vice-President of the Royal Historical Society from 2012 to 2015.